mattruma/MJR068/DEMO.md

 ## Run a workflow with GitHub Actions

+For a quick introduction into GitHub Actions see <https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions>.

 Supports **Jobs** and **Steps**.

 For GitHub Actions we created (3) yml files, one for `Develop`, another for `Staging` and another for `Production`.